Making films without breaking the bank

 Working at the micro-budget level, the proper scheduling of a film’s principal photography can make the difference in whether the film stays on budget.
 Micro-budget films typically have fewer shoot days than larger budget films.
 Having a well-thought-out schedule helps ensure you will make your days with minimal overtime.

-Students will learn how to properly schedule a film shoot.
+In Week 9 students will learn how to properly schedule a film shoot.
 Working within the guidelines of the various unions and guilds, they will be taught how to maximize their shoot days and how to deal with any unforeseen issues that might arise.

-Module 8: Principal Photography and Post-Production
+Module 10: Principal Photography and Post-Production - July 14

 The most important and stressful stage of filmmaking is production (principal photography).
 A smooth production can make the world of a difference in the edit suite once a film is shot.
 A micro-budget film requires detailed planning to maximize the production process.